 From our first days of life on this earth, we are intrinsically and physiologically driven to fill various needs.
 From food and friendship to water and a sense of belonging, we usually find our satiation solutions through external means.
 As a matter of habit, it’s not long before we find ourselves wrapped up in the idea of value judgment based on the concept of “supply and demand,” where the more scarce something is, the more valuable it becomes, especially when there’s increasing demand for it.

 Now when I say gratitude, most people automatically assume that appreciation is something given in exchange for receiving something.
 In a matter of speaking, that is correct.
 However, what we usually don’t take into consideration is that we have been given things our entire lives, an abundance of things every single day, yet we wait to give gratitude for the things we look to obtain in the future.
-Gratitude becomes transactional, you provide me with something, and I show my appreciation for helping me to “lack” less in my life.
+Gratitude enhances and becomes transactional, you provide me with something, and I show my appreciation for helping me to “lack” less in my life.

-But what if gratitude was less about the avoidance of “lacking” and more about fostering feelings of abundance?
+But what if expressing gratitude was less about the avoidance of “lacking” and more about fostering feelings of abundance?
 When we genuinely give our appreciation for the abundance we already have in life, we begin to realize that we don’t lack anything.
 Well then, what are the benefits of gratitude, anyway?

 In another study of athletes who were directed toward gratitude by their coaches, it was found that athletes with higher levels of gratitude increased their self-esteem overtime when they had higher effective trust in their coaches.
 This meant that they had more energy, enthusiasm, determination, and focus on their sport, as well as better resilience during trying times.